wetix/openapi-doc/docs/security/singnature.md

 The steps for generating a signature for a mutations are as follows:

 ### Step 1: Sort the Input Argument
-Every WeTix Open API's mutations require the **input** and **signature** arguments.
+WeTix Open API mutations that require to be signed contain the **input** and **signature** arguments.
 The input argument will be used for generating the signature.

 :::important
 Please **sort the input argument in alphabetical order** by its keys.
 Any **nested objects within the input argument also need to be sorted** in alphabetical order by its keys.